How to Obtain STM and Domicile Letter for KITAS extension/SKTT in Bali? – Visa Agency

 An STM, also known as a police report, is a crucial document required to obtain a domicile letter from the banjar.
 Here’s how to get one:

 Visit your local Polsek or Polres: These are police stations where you can obtain your STM.
+Find the nearest police station on Google Maps.
 For example, Polsek Kuta, Polres Badung.
 Ask STM.

 Process: